D2KLab/ensemble-nerd/README.md

 ## Web API

-The easiest way to tri and use the **ensemble nerd** is via a Web API.
+The easiest way to try and use the **ensemble nerd** is via a Web API.

 ### Version information
 Version : 0.1.0